 It is also worth noting that the place sometimes hosts exhibitions which you can enjoy.

-The opening hours from May 1st to September 14th will be from 9:00 to 14:30 in the morning and during the afternoon from 17:00 to 20:30.
-The opening hours will be split due to the high summer temperatures in Granada, so the best time to visit would be during the early morning or late afternoon.
+Opening hours from May 1st to September 14th will be from 9:00 to 14:30 in the morning and during the afternoon from 17:00 to 20:30.
+The timetable will be split due to the high summer temperatures in Granada, so the best time to visit would be during the early morning or late afternoon.

 The rest of the days the normal opening hours will be from 9:00 am to 8:00 pm.
 It can also be visited from Monday to Sunday, so the timetable will not be an inconvenience.

-As mentioned above, exhibitions can sometimes be held on site, and the exhibition hall is open from Monday to Friday from 9:00 am to 3:00 pm.
+As mentioned above, exhibitions can sometimes be held on site.
+The exhibition hall is open from Monday to Friday from 9:00 am to 3:00 pm.

 Admission to the Corral del Carbón is free.
 The visit includes only the courtyard and a room where there are temporary exhibitions, as the rest of the floors are used for other purposes.

-As we have already mentioned, during the summer there are usually performances, concerts and different events, so this is a good time to visit, although you should take into account the time of the visit, as temperatures are usually high in Granada during the summer.
+As we have already mentioned, during the summer there are usually performances, concerts and different events.
+Although you should take into account the time of the visit, as temperatures are usually high in Granada during the summer.

-You should also know that logically during Easter and different festivities it will be more crowded, but for this place this is not really a problem as the courtyard is open and has enough space to accommodate a large number of people.
+You should also know that logically during Easter and different festivities it will be more crowded.
+For this place this is not really a problem as the courtyard is open and has enough space to accommodate a large number of people.